advename/The-React-Library-guide/README.md

   - creating a subscription `window.addEventListener("resize", runWhenPageResized)`
 - importing global CSS `import "./scss/main.scss"`, we need to treat any CSS as potentially having side effects  because even CSS modules can define global CSS ^[Chapter 2 - Loaders - CSS in JS[Modern JavaScript Tools & Skills [Book]](https://www.oreilly.com/library/view/modern-javascript-tools/9781492068129/)]
 - timer functions like `setTimeout()` or `setInterval()`
-- ajax calls.
+- Ajax calls.
 Fetching data can lead to unintended side effects.
 What if the data is falsy or the fetch fails?

 #### Side effect in a Bundler and React
-At a later point, we need to know the two different interpretation for side effects in React and a bundler.
+At a later point, we need to know the two-different interpretations for side effects in React and a bundler.

 **In a bundler**, a side effect means that your file does something other than just exporting functions, classes, etc. A very common example is loading a `.css` file.
 Any `.css`  file can potentially alter your entire app, so for the app to work correctly the CSS needs to be loaded even if your app doesn't reference the code in the file that imports the CSS.
 The bundler needs to know about this so that it can perform tree shaking so that any file that has side effects needs to be included whether it appears to be used or not.